Cargando…

 No. Mesenchymal stem cells from umbilical cord tissue are immune-privileged — they express very low HLA Class I and almost no HLA Class II.
 Published clinical series do not show a requirement for systemic immunosuppression with UC-MSC infusion.
 This is biologically distinct from hematopoietic stem cell transplant (HSCT) for blood cancers, which uses different cell types and does require immunosuppression.
 Patients should still disclose all current immunomodulating medications during evaluation.

-Autologous BMAC for a single intra-articular knee injection is typically the lowest-cost regulated stem cell intervention available (USD $2,500–$6,000 per session at a COFEPRIS clinic).
-Allogeneic UC-MSC IV protocols cost more per session ($3,500–$9,500) because the cells were previously processed and expanded in a licensed bank, but they deliver higher dose and broader systemic effect.
-Cost-effectiveness depends on the indication: localized orthopedic problem often favors autologous; multi-system or systemic inflammation often favors allogeneic.
+Autologous BMAC for a single intra-articular knee injection is typically the lowest-cost regulated stem cell intervention available.
+Allogeneic UC-MSC IV protocols cost more per session because the cells were previously processed and expanded in a licensed bank, but they deliver higher dose and broader systemic effect.
+Cost-effectiveness depends on the indication: a localized orthopedic problem often favors autologous; multi-system or systemic inflammation often favors allogeneic.
+We do not publish fixed prices — your exact cost is set in a personalized written quote after a free medical evaluation, and is a fraction of equivalent US cash-pay rates.

 Continue exploring